thiagotguimaraes/finera-nextjs/README.md

     -   The PostPage displays Pont details and a list with the Post's Comments
     -   New comments can be added (if authenticated)
     -   Comments can be edited and deleted (if authenticated)
-        -   Because the https://jsonplaceholder.typicode.com/ service doesn't really create, edit or delete the posts, the redux store takes care of updating the cached post's comments (If the user navigates without reloading the page, the changes are kept, however if the page is reloaded, the original comments are restored as expected.)
+        -   Because the https://jsonplaceholder.typicode.com/ service doesn't really create, edit or delete the posts, the redux store takes care of updating the cached post's comments optimistically.
+(If the user navigates without reloading the page, the changes are kept, however if the page is reloaded, the original comments are restored as expected.)

 -   UsersPage: `/users`

     -   This page is just a simple page listing the users

--   Login Page and Register Page
+-   Login Page and Register Page `/login` and `/register`

     -   Use nextAuth for authentication
-    -   Any "email" and "password" will be accept for login (dummy auth)
+    -   Any "email" and "password" will be accepted for login (fake auth, no database check in this demo)

 -   Layout
     -   The whole website is responsive and works also with small screens